goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

 The result of a call to `put` returns an IJob.
 The job represents the pending result.
-This object has a lot of functionality that's explored in other documents in this package, and demostrated a bit below, but here's a summary.
+This object has a lot of functionality that's explored in other documents in this package, and demonstrated a bit below, but here's a summary.

-- You can introspect it to look at, and even modify, the call and its arguments.
+- You can introspect, and even modify, the call and its arguments.

 - You can specify that the job should be run serially with others